 a senior at Mississippi State University, double majoring in Broadcast Journalism

 For more details about Mr. H, see the bottom of the page,

-STUDENTS AND PARENTS INTERESTED IN THIS TRIP WILL HAVE A VIRTUAL MEETING ONLINE COMING UP ON TURSDAY, OCTOBER 8 !!!!
+STUDENTS AND PARENTS INTERESTED IN THIS TRIP WILL HAVE A VIRTUAL MEETING ONLINE COMING UP ON THURSDAY, FEBRUARY 18 !!!!
 JOIN US FOR THIS MEETING FOR INFORMATION ABOUT THE ADVENTURE OF A LIFETIME!!!
 LOOK FOR MORE INFO SOON!!!!!
-To RSVP, GO TO https://bit.ly/3cOPS8v TODAY!
-THIS WILL NOT PUT YOU ON A MAILING LIST - ONLY TO GET AN INVITATION TO JOIN THE ZOOM MEETING.
+To RSVP, AND RECEIVE AN INVITATION LINK TO THE MEETING, EMAIL firstname.lastname@example.org TODAY!
+THIS WILL NOT PUT YOU ON A MAILING LIST - IT WILL ONLY GET YOU AN INVITATION TO JOIN THE ZOOM MEETING.

 Blue-footed Booby photo by Ken Hackman

 Marine Iguana photo by Ken Hackman

 Sally Lightfoot Crab photo by Ken Hackman

 Ken Hackman - For those that want to know more: